naninovel/docs/docs/faq/index.md

 Set `Reference Resolution` at the [camera configuration menu](/guide/configuration.md#camera) (Naninovel -> Configuration -> Camera) equal to the backgrounds resolution.
 Also, make sure the background textures are imported with the [correct settings](https://docs.unity3d.com/Manual/class-TextureImporter) (eg, `Max Size` is high enough).

+## How to handle different aspect ratios of the target platforms?

+For standalone (PC, Mac, Linux) builds you can select the available aspect ratios in the [player settings](https://docs.unity3d.com/Manual/class-PlayerSettingsStandalone.html#Resolution); for web, consoles and mobiles you can't force a specific aspect ratio and have to adapt for the target devices instead.

+Given the source textures (background sprites) of a specific resolution, the only options to "adapt" them for a different aspect ratio are: resize (will distort the image), add black bars or crop.
+The least noticeable option is to crop, obviously.
+Naninovel will automatically do the cropping, when `Auto Correct Ortho Size` is enabled in the camera configuration menu and display aspect ratio is different from the `Reference Resolution` aspect set in the same configuration menu.
+The auto correction will ensure, that the user won't see any black bars or distortions, no matter which display or device is used to run the game.

+To manually handle the aspect ratio differences (eg, if you prefer to add black bars or resize the images instead of cropping), disable the `Auto Correct Ortho Size` option in the camera configuration menu.
+You can then control the ortho size of the camera used by Naninovel with `CameraManager` [engine service](/guide/engine-services.md).

 ## How to run a custom C# code from naninovel scripts?

 Use [custom commands](/guide/custom-commands.md).